(this is an experimental new feature, expect enhancements and changes)

 for example, set some persisted source not to expire.
 This is only recommended for experts.

-CLI functionality to investigate and alter the state of the persist store, similar to the cache commands.
+CLI functionality to investigate and alter the state of the persist store.

 Time check-pointing of persisted data, such that you can not only get the “most recent” but any version in the time-series.